austynmair/constitution/constitution.md

 > There shall be a committee annually consisting of at least a president.
 The position of secretary and treasurer may also be filled.
 Any member of the Society may stand for election to any post.
 Officers of the Society will not receive any salary from Society funds.
 Officers and co-opted officers shall not gain any direct benefit from their position, with the exception of free entry to events that the Society hosts that have an associated entrance fee.

 > Any member who wishes to become part of the committee must express their interest to the outgoing president.
-The outgoing president will select the next president, will select, if necessary who will fill the roles of secretary and treasurer.
+The outgoing President will vote to select the next President.
+In a drawn vote, the outgoing President's preferred candidate will be the next President.
+The incoming President will select their own committee.

 6. College Guidance